pptech-ds/PPTech-information-retriever/README.md

-# PPTech-information-retriever
+# information_retriever

-Information retriever algorithm based on BM25
+information retriever to rank query answers from database